 - If you are blind or disabled, according to Social Security or the State Medical Review Team (SMRT), your countable monthly income must be at or below 100% of FPG ($973 for an individual, $1,311 for a family of two).

 - If your income is higher than 100% of FPG, you may still be eligible for MA, but you will have to spend some of your own income on your medical bills before MA will start paying.
 This is called a spenddown.

-Note: If your income is over 100% of FPG, you should look into Medical Assistance for Employed People with Disabilities (MA-EPD) and MinnesotaCare, because they are usually much more affordable than getting MA with a spenddown.
+Note: If your income is over 100% of FPG, you should look into Medical Assistance for Employed Persons with Disabilities (MA-EPD) and MinnesotaCare, because they are usually much more affordable than getting MA with a spenddown.

-In this article, we talk about how there is a limit for how much countable income you can have and still qualify for MA.
+In this article, we talk about how there is a limit for how much countable income you can have and still qualify for disability-based MA.
 The confusing thing is that “countable income” is not the same as your total income.
 For example, if you make $2,000 per month at a job and have no other income and no other deductions, that’s only $957.50 in countable monthly income.

 Figuring Out Your Countable Income

 This countable income calculation is only for disability-based MA.
 The rules for qualifying for income-based MA are totally different and much less complicated.

 Follow these steps to find out your countable income:

 Do not include payments you get from SSI, the Minnesota Family Investment Program (MFIP), General Assistance (GA), Minnesota Supplemental Aid (MSA), Section 8 housing, or SNAP.
 Disability-based MA doesn’t count income you get from these programs.

 Step 2: Add up your gross monthly earned income (income from work before taxes are deducted), including wages, tips, bonuses, and self-employment earnings.